 Treatment time comes down to individual patient needs.
 However, most of the time, Invisalign treatment is quicker than braces.

 Patients wear braces 24 hours a day for an average of two years.
 On the other hand, those with Invisalign wear their aligner trays between 22 and 24 hours a day.
 Treatment typically lasts anywhere between six and 18 months.

 There are various clear aligner brands available with significantly different treatment times to Invisalign.
 While the Invisalign progress is monitored in person, it is assessed remotely with Byte, Candid, and SmileDirectClub.

 Invisalign is often used for severe smile cases, while Byte is not designed for those issues.
-Because of this, the treatment time averages between the two brands is significantly different.
+Because of this, the treatment time averages between the two brands are significantly different.